Theme

 What appears notable

-Based on the Hugging Face collection and linked paper, the notable angle is the framework's attempt to bring text and acoustic generation into a more tightly aligned model structure.
+Based on the Hugging Face collection and linked paper, readers may notice the framework's attempt to bring text and acoustic generation into a more tightly aligned model structure.

 Before using